say917/deep-learning-challenge/README.md

 Were you able to achieve the target model performance?
 I was unable to achieve the target model performance.
 The highest accuracy I received was .7270 What steps did you take in your attempts to increase model performance?
 The highest accuracy I received was during my first optimization.
-I added an additional hidden layerand I reduced the neurons from to 80 to 50
+I added an additional hidden layers and I reduced the neurons from to 80 to 50.
+I also changed the activation from relu to tanh.

 # Summary:
 Summarize the overall results of the deep learning model.

+My first model shows:

+215/215 - 0s - 2ms/step - accuracy: 0.7270 - loss: 0.5840
+Loss: 0.5840498805046082, Accuracy: 0.7269679307937622

+This is the highest accuracy I could obtain.
+The accuracy is .7270 and the loss is .5840

+My second model shows:

+215/215 - 0s - 2ms/step - accuracy: 0.7265 - loss: 0.5900
+Loss: 0.5899550914764404, Accuracy: 0.7265306115150452

+The accuracy is .7265 and the loss is .5900 which is higher loss than my first attempt

+My third model shows:

+215/215 - 0s - 2ms/step - accuracy: 0.7242 - loss: 0.5673
+Loss: 0.5673274993896484, Accuracy: 0.7241982221603394

+The accuracy is .7242 and the loss is .5673 which is lower loss than my first attempt

 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+I recommend using GBMs because they have consistently shown strong performance in various machine learning competitions and real-world applications.
+The models require less preprocessing in comparison to neural networks which can reduce errors during preprocess.
+GBMs are designed to scale efficiently with large datasets and can leverage parallel and distributed computing, making them suitable for large-scale applications.
+By leveraging a Gradient Boosting Machine, you can potentially achieve better performance and interpretability with less computational overhead and fewer hyperparameter tuning efforts compared to a neural network model.